 I have to say I am honestly impressed with this system as someone who spent a lot of time trying to figure out a way to hang RV skirting that minimizes damage to the RV and is easy to put up and take down, and if I ever find myself needing to skirt an RV for winter again, I will be giving this company a serious look.

 While it is more expensive than DIY vinyl skirting, the installation method and quality of materials are superior to what I used when making my own vinyl skirting.
-The vinyl is heavier (they offer an insulated skirting option, but even their standard vinyl is heavier than the billboard tarp material I used), and the attachment method is easier to install, looks better, and does a better job of sealing off the space under the RV.
+The vinyl is heavier (they offer an insulated skirting option, but even their standard vinyl is heavier than the billboard tarp material I used, which wore through in some places), and the attachment method is easier to install, looks better, and does a better job of sealing off the space under the RV.